 Matcha sold in America is usually classified into two categories:

 Usually, the most expensive and the highest quality, this tea is meant to be enjoyed on its own, just mixed with water.

-This grade is less expensive and is perfect to mix with milk for lattes, cream for ice cream, and for cooking.
+This grade is less expensive and is perfect to mix with milk for lattes, cream for matcha ice cream recipes, and for cooking.